ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 License fees for each VM are applied to each billing cycle.
 The fees depend on the selected deployment size and monthly subscription license model.

 You cannot change the licensing level after service installation.
-To change the licensing level, you must remove the existing service and reinstall the service by using a different licensing option.
+To change the licensing level, you must delete the existing service and reinstall the service by using a different licensing option.
 {:important}

 ## Considerations when you install FortiGate Virtual Appliance